benetflo/rp2350-secure-boot-chain/README.md

 - Build project
 ```
-bash proj_build.sh
+make
 ```

-### NOTE: FLASH BOOTLOADER AND FIRMWARE TO CHECK THAT EVERYTHING IS WORKING BEFORE PROGRAMMING OTP.
+## NOTE: FLASH BOOTLOADER AND FIRMWARE TO CHECK THAT EVERYTHING IS WORKING BEFORE PROGRAMMING OTP.

 - Verify that key-hash is correct (should be the same)
 ```